Times Of India

 Local resident Roshan Lal recalled the sight of bodies missing arms and legs as residents rushed the injured to Jessa Ram and Gangaram Hospital.
 “When the blast happened, people were still calm thinking it was maybe a cylinder blast as was the initial idea.
 Then news of similar blasts in other parts of Delhi came in and everyone panicked.
 It was a very busy day in the market when the blast happened,” said Murli Mani, president of Karol Bagh traders association.

-hospital in his van.
+When terror struck, everyone rushed to help.
+Sanjay Kumar, who drives a van for a public school, was the first to rush injured to the hospital in his van.
 Blood stains could still be seen on the seats inside the van and the door outside.
 “There wasn’t any time to think and we had to get medical help to the injured as soon as possible.
 I accommodated as many people as possible and rushed them to Jessa Ram,” he said.

 For eyewitnesses Ashok Gurnani and Kamal Lal Wani, the blast came at a time when Gaffar Market was at its busiest. ‘‘Those cowards who chose to bomb our peaceful neighbourhood chose the worst possible time.
 It was a Saturday, and the market was teeming with shoppers,’’ said Wani, whose brother-in-law, Ashok Gurnani is undergoing treatment at the Gangaram Hospital.